โ ๏ธ Warning: This post is over a year old, the information may be out of date.

 patching file src/com/ssp/support/commons/connection/ConnectionController.java

-Undo, revert, rollback? yes.. just simple run patch -R -p0 < patch.diff
+Undo, revert, rollback? yes.. just simple run patch -R -p0 < patch.diff from terminal ๐

 Posted by: Robbi Nespu